2.21. Comprehension

 var b <- [iterator for(x in a); a] // iterator<int&> and will point to captured copy of the elements of a

-Regular lambda capturing rules are applied for iterator comprehensions (see Lambdas).
+Regular lambda capturing rules apply to iterator comprehensions (see Lambdas).

 Internally array comprehension produces an invoke of a local block and a for loop; whereas iterator comprehension produces a generator (lambda).
 Array comprehensions are typically faster, but iterator comprehensions have less of a memory footprint.